 Pixie haircuts are so popular right now, but quite a few know that its origin is back in the 50s when gorgeous Audrey Hepburn adopted it.
 It consists of short hair in the back and longer fringe that can be easily styled or dyed.

 #5.
-Vintage Hairstyle for Medium Hair
+Waves and Curls for Medium Hair

 Go back in the past with a sublime hairstyle with rolled upwards bangs and stunning curls.
-Reproduce this hairstyle by creating curls that you won’t fall on your back, but pin them in your hair with bobby pins.
+Reproduce this medium hairstyle by creating curls that you won’t fall on your back, but pin them in your hair with bobby pins.
 This way, you got yourself an exquisite retro hairstyle.

 #6.
 50s Hairstyle